 The demand for inset cabinets is on the rise in North America, particularly in luxury homes and commercial spaces.
 More homeowners and contractors are looking for cabinetry solutions that offer a balance of traditional design and modern craftsmanship.

-• Growing Popularity: According to recent market trends, the demand for inset cabinets has grown by 15-20% in the past decade, especially in high-end kitchen renovations.
+• Growing Popularity: According to recent market trends, the demand for inset kitchen cabinets has grown by 15-20% in the past decade, especially in high-end kitchen renovations.

 • Sustainability: The growing focus on sustainability has also contributed to the popularity of inset cabinets, as they are often made with eco-friendly materials and built to last, reducing the need for frequent replacements.